boldflight/BibleConverter/test_EPUB/output/Ezra.md

 [25] and I weighed out to them the silver, the gold, and the vessels intended for the temple of our God—items that the king, his advisers, his officials, and all Israel who were present had contributed.
 [26] I weighed out to them: 650 talents of silver, silver vessels worth 100 talents, 100 talents of gold, [27] 20 gold bowls worth 1,000 darics, and 2 exquisite vessels of gleaming bronze, as valuable as gold.
-[28] Then I said to them, “You are holy to the Lord, just as these vessels are holy.
-The silver and the gold are a voluntary offering to the Lord, the God of your fathers.
+[28] Then I said to them, “You are holy to the **Lord**, just as these vessels are holy.
+The silver and the gold are a voluntary offering to the **Lord**, the God of your fathers.
-[29] Be careful with them and protect them, until you weigh them out before the leading priests and the Levites and the family leaders of Israel in Jerusalem, in the storerooms of the temple of the Lord.
+[29] Be careful with them and protect them, until you weigh them out before the leading priests and the Levites and the family leaders of Israel in Jerusalem, in the storerooms of the temple of the **Lord**.
 [30] Then the priests and the Levites took charge of the silver, the gold, and the vessels that had been weighed out, to transport them to Jerusalem to the temple of our God.
 [31] On the twelfth day of the first month we began traveling from the Ahava Canal to go to Jerusalem.
 The hand of our God was on us, and he delivered us from our enemies and from bandits along the way.
 [32] So we came to Jerusalem, and we stayed there for three days.
 [33] On the fourth day we weighed out the silver, the gold, and the vessels in the house of our God into the care of Meremoth son of Uriah, the priest, and Eleazar son of Phinehas, who were accompanied by Jozabad son of Jeshua and Noadiah son of Binnui, who were Levites.
 [34] Everything was verified by number and by weight, and the total weight was written down at that time.
 [35] The exiles who were returning from the captivity offered burnt offerings to the God of Israel—twelve bulls for all Israel, ninety-six rams, seventy-seven male lambs, along with twelve male goats as a sin offering.
-All this was a burnt offering to the Lord.
+All this was a burnt offering to the **Lord**.
 [36] Then they presented the decrees of the king to the king’s satraps and to the governors of Trans-Euphrates, who assisted the people and the temple of God.

 ## Chapter 9